Welcome to the Before & After School Club

 Who will staff the service?

-Three members of staff will operate the club.
-A Before and After School Club Manager and a Deputy Manager.
+Three members of staff currently operate the club.

 Mrs Diane Shaw - Play Worker